farooqkz/simplebot/README.md

 # simplebot
-Writing a simple IRC bot in all languages possible.
+Writing a simple IRC bot which joins a channel and sends a message there in all languages possible.
 For contributors: please don't use a library or module, just use sockets.

-All bots are under X11/MIT Licence unless something else specified.
+All bots are under ISC Licence unless something else was specified.